codemagic-ci-cd/codemagic-docs/content/knowledge-base/common-Google-Play-Errors.md

   - Check [this](https://docs.codemagic.io/yaml-publishing/distribution/#google-play) out.

 - `Error 502 (Server Error)`
-  - Well `5xx` errors are server errors that Codemagic/or the user don’t really have control over in most cases.
+  - `5xx` errors are from the Google Play servers.
-  - This error seems to be an issue on Google Play side.
-  - Here the solution is to try again after sometime.
+  - The solution is to try again after some time.